lfrati/onesearch.nvim/README.md

-        select = "WarningMsg",        -- highlight for hints during target selection flash = "Search",             -- highlight for landing flash error = "WarningMsg",         -- highlight for no-matches flash prompt_empty = "Todo",        -- highlight for prompt upon empty search pattern prompt_matches = "Question",  -- highlight for default prompt prompt_nomatch = "ErrorMsg",  -- highlight for non-matching prompt
+        select = "WarningMsg",        -- highlight for hints during target selection flash = "Search",             -- highlight for landing flash error = "WarningMsg",         -- highlight for no-matches flash current_char = "DiffDelete",  -- highlight for char to be chosen from pair other_char = "Normal",        -- highlight for other char in the pair prompt_empty = "Todo",        -- highlight for prompt upon empty search pattern prompt_matches = "Question",  -- highlight for default prompt prompt_nomatch = "ErrorMsg",  -- highlight for non-matching prompt